-You might wonder how devoting extra time for training would actually be time-effective.
+You might wonder how devoting extra time to training would actually be time-effective.
 However, this is what most companies with proper ERP training and most vendors providing that training have realized.

-As you might be aware of, time equals money in business.
+As you might be aware, time equals money in business.
 With all the time saved by training employees in ERP, you have a workforce that is spending optimal time in performing tasks.
-Instead of paying them for the time they spent in troubleshooting new issues or placing the request for someone else to solve it for them, you now pay them for the work they did.
+Instead of paying them for the time they spent troubleshooting new issues or placing the request for someone else to solve it for them, you now pay them for the work they did.

 Employee training during ERP implementation might seem like an extra overhead, but it is more than worth it in the long run.

 The core objective of the ERP tool is to streamline the processes throughout your organization and ensure that everyone is on the same page.
 However, lack of training among employees means that most employees would not understand this core objective and continues with dealing with separate data repositories, giving rise to the errors like redundancy and inconsistency.